 This is a good backup method to consider if other methods have not worked out -Bill of sale, bonded title, prior owner contact, etc.

-1. File a notice with the court to do a court ordered title
+1. File a notice with the court to commence the court-ordered title process.

-2. Request the title record from the motor vehicle department
+2. Request the title records from the motor vehicle department.

 3. Mail certified letters to the prior owner and security interest on file.